evolving-plants/experiments/README.md

 ## TODO
   - [✓] fix: stems growing away from stalk
   - [✓] Add backgrounds

+  - [ ] streamline the organisation
+  - [ ] can we make a clock function that keeps increasing time and is used to set the flow?
+  - [ ] Eventually make a slider to speed up and slow down time

+  - [ ] SELECTION: Make the number of seedpods a selection variable
+  - [ ] SELECTION: Adjust parameters for leaf width and length in new generation
+  - [ ] SELECTION: Adjust colours and make new generation inherit colours
+  - [ ] SELECTION: Make the number of leaves a selection variable
+  - [ ] SELECTION: Make the number of seeds in the seedpods a selection variable
+  - [ ] SELECTION: Make the final seed size (seediam) a selection variable
+  - [ ] SELECTION: Why are red circles being drawn at different heights?

   - [ ] LEAVES: Initial leaf sizes are not being set properly - all leaves on one plant should be similar
   - [ ] LEAVES: some leaves are turing into buds